 A study from March 2016, compared Physiomesh to Ventralight patches.
 Researchers found that 20 percent of patients experienced hernia recurrence, while none of the patients with Ventralight patches experienced this.

 Another study from June 2016, found that many patients implanted with Physiomesh experienced hernia recurrence no matter what technique doctors used to implant the patches.

 Finally, a study from August 2016, revealed that Physiomesh resulted in less tissue integration than two other composite hernia mesh products.
 In other words, Physiomesh did a poorer job of repairing hernias than the other two products.
 Researchers also found Physiomesh caused more seromas.

-Contact Janet, Jenner & Suggs to learn more about a Physiomesh lawsuit.
+Contact Janet, Janet & Suggs to learn more about a Physiomesh lawsuit.

 Current Ethicon Physiomesh Lawsuits

 Ethicon is currently facing multiple lawsuits from patients who suffered injuries after being implanted with Physiomesh patches to repair abdominal hernias.

 - The first Physiomesh lawsuit was filed in Illinois in April 2016.
 The plaintiff claims he suffered an infection that caused two abscesses and an intestinal fistula.